xapian/xapian-docsprint/overview.rst

 There are two pieces of Xapian you need to following this guide: the library itself, and support for the language you're going to be using.
-We've written this guide mostly using Python_ for the examples, although we're also working on full translations into PHP_ and C++.
+This guide was originally written with examples in Python_, and we're also working on full translations into PHP_ and C++.
+Help with translating the examples into other languages would be most welcome.

 .. _Python: http://www.python.org/
 .. _PHP: http://www.php.net/